planetlabs/planet-client-python/docs/cli-tutorial.md

 #### Bringing it all together

-The cool thing is you can combine the data and search commands, to make calls like ordering the most recent skysat image that was published:
+The cool thing is you can combine the data and order commands, to make calls like ordering the most recent skysat image that was published: